 Note that pSeven does not remember how the presets were created — manually or automatically when importing a workflow.
 This means that all presets created on import are considered to be new presets of the workflow you edit.
 If you then import another workflow with presets, they are in turn combined with all presets created before; this happens even if you re-import the same workflow.
 Obviously, the number of presets in such scenarios grows exponentially, which quickly renders the workflow unusable. pSeven will detect this and warn you if the number of preset combinations exceeds 128.

-If the imported workflow has monitoring enabled for some ports (see the monitoring settings on the Monitoring settings pane in Run), they are always added to the list of monitored ports in the workflow you edit.
-However, monitoring is disabled by default — so they appear on the Monitoring settings pane in Run after import, but corresponding checkboxes are cleared.
+If the imported workflow has monitoring enabled for some ports (see the monitoring settings in the Monitoring pane in Run), they are always added to the list of monitored ports in the workflow you edit.
+However, monitoring is disabled by default — so the ports appear in the Monitoring pane in Run after import, but corresponding checkboxes are cleared.
 If you want to apply the same monitoring settings as in the imported workflow, select this option.

 Workflow export works with Composite blocks and allows to create a new workflow from a block.
 When exporting, you can do one of the following:

-- Select an existing Composite block, then select Export Workflow... from the edit toolbar menu.
+- Select an existing Composite block, then select from the edit toolbar menu.
 Selected block will be exported to a new workflow (new file).

 In general, exporting a Composite block creates a new workflow file, block input and output ports become workflow inputs and outputs seen in Run.
 Export keeps parameter and monitoring settings related to the exported block (but not parameter presets).
 This means that monitored ports of nested blocks will also be monitored in the exported workflow, and parameters will be added to workflow configuration, but their values are not kept (the workflow will contain only an empty default preset).

-When exporting a Composite block to a workflow, you only have to specify the name and location of a new workflow file after you click Export Workflow...; there are no additional settings.
+When exporting a Composite block to a workflow, you only have to specify the name and location of a new workflow file after you click ; there are no additional settings.